econsta/remote-controller/README.md

 </td></tr></table>

-#### callback functions cannot run on the remote side, fun4 returns undefined bcause it attempts to get the return of a callback function
+#### callback functions cannot run on the remote side, fun4 returns undefined because it attempts to get the return of a callback function
 <table><tr></tr><tr><td>

 ```javascript